wences-sanchez/Knowledge-Base/pages/Introduction to Software Testing.md

 		- Quizzes
 			- Pregunta 3

-			  Availability is the same as reliability.
+			  Is availability is the same as reliability.

 			  **1 / 1 punto**